Divorce lawyer in Nepal consultation

 Yes, you can file for divorce in Nepal without being physically present.
 You need to execute an Authorized Power of Attorney (POA) and get it attested from the Nepal Embassy in your country of residence.
 Once the POA is sent to Nepal, your appointed divorce lawyer can handle all court proceedings on your behalf.
 Nepal Divorce Services regularly assists Nepalis living in Australia, USA, UK, Gulf countries, Japan, Korea, and Europe through this process.

 The timeline depends on the type of divorce.
 Mutual consent divorce takes only 2-3 days when both parties agree.
 Contested divorce (one-sided) takes 9-18 months as it requires court proceedings, mediation, and evidence examination.
 Cases involving child custody may extend to 12-24 months.
-For NRIs filing from abroad, add 3-6 weeks for POA documentation and embassy attestation before court proceedings begin.
+For NRNs filing from abroad, add 3-6 weeks for POA documentation and embassy attestation before court proceedings begin.

 You can reach Nepal Divorce Services through multiple channels: WhatsApp and Viber for instant communication (available 24/7 for international clients), email for detailed queries, or by booking a free consultation through our website.
 As Nepal's specialized divorce and family law firm, we offer confidential consultations to understand your case and provide clear guidance on the divorce process, required documents, timeline, and legal options available to you.

 Nepal's court system requires physical presence for divorce proceedings, so fully online divorce is not currently available.
-However, NRIs and NRNs can complete the divorce process remotely using Power of Attorney - your lawyer appears in court on your behalf.
+However, NRNs can complete the divorce process remotely using Power of Attorney - your lawyer appears in court on your behalf.
 This is the closest alternative to online divorce in Nepal and is legally valid.

 Still have questions?
 Our divorce lawyers are here to help.